Showmax/grafana-dashboards-generator/README.md

 # Grafana dasboards generator

 We use this project at [ShowMax](http://tech.showmax.com) to generate JSON definitions of Grafana dashboards.
-Main motivation for existence of this tool is to
+Main motivation for the existence of this tool is to

   * have a central place for keeping all dashboards in human readable code
   * track changes with git
   * be able to deploy dashboards to [Grafana](http://grafana.org) started in fresh container without need for persisting changes made into the container.

-We use awesome [Prometheus](http://www.prometheus.io) for storing our metrics.
+We use the awesome [Prometheus](http://www.prometheus.io) for storing our metrics.

-## Using generator
+## Using the generator

-We are using generator as git submodule in projects, which hold the actual configuration files.
+We are using the generator as a git submodule in our projects, which hold the actual configuration files.
 The typical configuration project contains:

   - ``config.yml`` with dasboards definition
   - ``Makefile`` for generating configuration and deploying generated dashboards to Grafana